Travel Trailer Battery Charge

-Knowing how you can to tell caravan battery charge is not easy.
+Knowing how you can to tell travel trailer battery charge is not easy.
 If you get this wrong, good batteries are scrapped and bad ones retained.
 Here’s why, and how you can tell.

-Measuring caravan battery charge is particularly complex for deep-cycle lead-acid batteries.
+Measuring travel trailer battery charge is particularly complex for deep-cycle lead-acid batteries.
 These have a long time lag (24 hours plus) between heavy loads and subsequent voltage.
 Even then, measurement maybe only within 10%.
 Instant voltage measurement has no meaning.
 As a result, perfectly good batteries are replaced.
 Worn-out ones are retained.
-Not knowing how to tell caravan deep cycle battery charge is the main problem.
+Not knowing how to tell travel trailer deep cycle battery charge is the main problem.
 It is less so with AGM and starter batteries.
 And easy with lithium batteries.

 Pic (of the author) copyright rvbooks.com.au